 1. Complete your application to tell the insurer about yourself

 After reviewing goals and insurance needs with a financial professional, he or she can help determine the life insurance that’s best-suited to your circumstances.
 The next step is to complete the application, which can be done with a financial professional.
 The applicant provides information about your life and general health, including:

 - Medical professionals and medical facilities they’ve seen or visited in the past five years

 - Medications and supplements they take (frequency and dosage)

 - Profession and income

-- Hobbies (activities like bungee jumping, for example, come with different amounts of risk)
+- Hobbies (activities like bungee jumping, for example, have inherent risk that’s relevant to an insurer)

 The insurance company uses this information to determine:

 - The amount of coverage they’re willing to offer

 - The premium the applicant will pay for that coverage